scracha/splynx-fast-lookup/README.md

 Takes IPv4 address and does a fast lookup of the active internet services using this address.
-It relies on a separate process that populate memory from the Splynx API that is intended to be ran on a schedule.
+It relies on a separate process that populates memory from the Splynx API that is intended to be ran on a schedule.
 Could be used for other fields that Splynx API doesn't natively handle very well.
 -----------------------------

 ![Alt text](/screenshot.jpg?raw=true "Screenshot")